 For this purpose, the MN can make use of its existing security association with the SPoS, because the SPoS either already has, or can readily establish, a security association with the TPoS, for example, using IKEv2[B36].
 Suppose the SPoS already has the required security association with the TPoS.
 Then, when the MN begins forwarding preregistration traffic to the TPoS via the SPoS, the SPoS will provide the MN and the TPoS with a key derivation key, K, for use to derive MIAK, which can be used to protect the remainder of the the MN’s signaling traffic with the TPoS.
 The SPoS thus forwards the initial traffic to the TPoS on behalf of the MN; the SPoS uses its own security relationship with the TPoS to protect this initial preregistration signaling, and it also supplies the value of K to the TPoS by adding a new extension to the preregistration traffic.

-To send K to the TPoS, the SPoS provides the following payload within the TLVs of the MIS_N2N_Prereg_Xfer request (see 5.12.1.1):

-Payload = MNID, Nonce-T, Nonce-N, [K ⊕ PRFstpos (MNID, Nonce-T, Nonce-N)]

-Upon receiving this payload, the TPoS calculates PRFstpos (MNID, Nonce-T, Nonce-N) and XORs the result to the third parameter of the payload to recover K.

-Similarly, to send K to the MN, the SPoS provides the following payload as a parameter to MIS_Prereg_Xfer response (see 5.11.12.3):

-Payload = TPoSIdentifier, Nonce-N, [K ⊕ PRFSPoS (TPoSIdentifier, Nonce-N)]

-Upon receiving the payload, the MN calculates PRFSPoS (TPoSIdentifier, Nonce-T, Nonce-N) and XORs the result to the third parameter of the payload to recover K.

-Alternatively, for either of these messages, the SPoS could encrypt the entire contents by using Kstpos or KSPoS, the keys the SPoS has available with the TPoS and the MN respectively.
-The MN is allowed to send more signaling information to the TPoS via the SPoS even after the SPoS distributes the keys; the SPoS continues to forward traffic back and forth between the MN and the TPoS as needed until both endpoints have used K to derive the required security associations.
+The SPoS shall encrypt the entire contents by using the SAs that the SPoS has available with the TPoS and the MN respectively.
+The MN is allowed to send more signaling information to the TPoS via the SPoS even after the SPoS distributes the key derivation key; the SPoS continues to forward traffic back and forth between the MN and the TPoS as needed until both endpoints have used K to derive the required security associations.
 For best performance and least likelihood of congestion at the SPoS, the MN and the TPoS should begin to use direct signaling as soon as possible thus bypassing the SPoS.
 Other structures for the message payloads are also possible, depending on requirements.

 Once the handover is completed, the TPoS “becomes” the SPoS and the handover cycle can begin anew whenever the MN determines the need for the next handover.